By slashing social security benefits the Tories therefore risk pushing some of the most vulnerable people in society back below the poverty line.

 These cuts really matter.
 Between 1997 and 2010 the Labour government’s reduced the percentage of people living in absolute poverty from 28 per cent to 15 per cent.
 2.3 million children and 2 million pensioners were lifted out of poverty in that time.
 Research from the Institute for Fiscal Studies suggests that investment in the social security system was the primary factor behind this fall in poverty.

 By slashing social security benefits the Tories therefore risk pushing some of the most vulnerable people in society back below the poverty line.
 We can’t allow this to happen and must fight these cuts which put at risk the fundamental principles behind our welfare state.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.